Residents west of Ranshaw Way (Highway 965) will have services provided on Tuesdays.

 - Windows, light bulbs, mirrors, ceramics, drinking glasses, crystal, etc.

-Residents will need to acquire a compost bin from City Hall for a $25 refundable deposit and line it with a yard waste bag, available for $1.65 at a variety of stores in North Liberty.
+Residents will need to acquire a compost bin from City Hall for a $25 refundable deposit and line it with a yard waste bag, imprinted with “Johnson County Refuse,” available for $1.65 at a variety of stores in North Liberty.
 Place the bin at your curb on collection day.
 To sign up, contact City Hall at (319) 626-5700 or [email protected].

 Compostable items include all food waste, such as:

-- Meat (raw or cooked, including bones) and seafood (raw or cooked, including shells)
+- Meat and seafood (raw or cooked, including bones and shells).

 Items that are not accepted: